denisamarr/Social-Media-Analytics/README.md

 1. Backend Setup (Spring Boot and MongoDB): Set up the backend server, define data models, and integrate with MongoDB to store social media analytics data efficiently.
 2. Database Design and Schema: Design a schema that accommodates various types of social media data, including user activities, engagement metrics, and post content.
 3. Implementing RESTful Endpoints: Develop RESTful endpoints to handle operations like fetching analytics data, user engagement metrics, and historical trends.
-4. Testing with Postman: Rigorously test the API using Postman to ensure all endpoints function as expected, handling various types of requests and providing accurate responses.
+4. Testing with Swagger: Utilize Swagger for API testing to ensure all endpoints function as expected, handling various types of requests and providing accurate responses.
 5. Frontend Development (React): Create user interfaces for visualizing social media analytics data, displaying engagement metrics, and allowing users to customize data views.
 6. Integration of Frontend and Backend: Connect the frontend and backend to ensure seamless communication, allowing users to interact with social media analytics in a cohesive manner.